A2A Protocol: The Missing Piece That Makes AI Agents Actually Work Together

 Mike Anderson from Cisco put it well in the A2A anniversary post:

 "A2A has emerged as the syntactic layer that makes agent-to-agent communication reliable and interoperable.
-What's most exciting is that this is just the beginning."
+What's most exciting is that this is just beginning."

 Ready to Build Agentic Teams?

-- 100+ app integrations via OAuth
+• Connect to 100+ app integrations through OAuth and MCP

 Founding Early Access is open.
 Limited spots available.